InnerSourceCommons/InnerSourcePatterns/include-product-owners.md

 ## Title
-Include product owners
+Include Product Owners

 ### Problem
-KPIs are very product focused and don't consider things like product collaboration.
+Key Performance Indicators (KPIs) for Product Owners are primarily product focused and don't consider areas such as  collaborative development.
+Impact: Lower level of engagement with innersource.

 ### Forces
-* KPIs discourages you from contributing to someone else in InnerSource
+* KPIs discourage Developers from contributing to others via InnerSource.
-* You want to grow your circle of influence but limit use of your own resources
+* The desire of employees to grow thier own circle of influence, and limit use of their own resources.
-* Products have different priorities; they have their own best interests at heart but possibly not the company's (Products care about their ROI as pushed down by product management)
+* Products have different priorities that may not align directly with inner source priorities.
+(Products care about their ROI, per Product Management.)
-* product owners don't see the benefits of InnerSource.
-(Educating the product owners so they see the longer term benefits)
+* Product Owners do not see the longer-term benefits of InnerSource.
-* InnerSource changes resource distribution; need up-front discussions (time needs to be allocated)--people don't understand how it can impact them in terms of resources.
-Too often people talk about InnerSource about what will be saved but don't talk about the costs up front.
-* How you split up your resources if you can educate Product, they might invest some piece of that pie.
-By educating, you can have them invest in that.
-* InnerSource will sometimes save time and money.
-If we had to wait until the original time had time to do your product it would be 2.
-If another team had to do it, it could be 3.2 but you get it on time.
-There is savings over if people weren't InnerSourcing at all.
-Writing a new thing would be a 7 or a 10.
-Reuse of software has much greater savings.
+* InnerSource changes resource distribution and requires up-front discussions, which require time allocation.
+* Some people lack understanding of the up-front impact and cost of InnerSource in terms of resources, because they are more focused on the efficiences that it can provide.
 * Internal advertising is needed to find InnerSource reuse opportunities.
-Blogging can help.
-Labeling the blog "Tales from InnerSource" -- success stories, projects to work with.
-Create a champions program and have them identify the projects to work on.
-* Discoverability is a huge problem for product owners.
-Product owners when they hear about InnerSource want to do this for themselves; but how do they found out about collaboration opportunities.
+* Discoverability is a big problem for product owners, who may not use Development tools and may therefore lack the opportunity to find out about inner source offerings and collaboration opportunities.
-* Product owner personal metrics are different; and their turnover can be higher than engineers.
-They don't care about longer term.
+* Product Owners' personal metrics are different; and their turnover can be higher than engineers.
+They might not have as much of a focus on longer-term benefits.
 * Fear of loss of control.
 Resistance to allowing people to come in (there are big payoffs to allow people to come in and work on stuff).
     - Motivation: I can't get a feature in unless I get a feature in--external teams cleared old backlogs.
     - Sometimes contributors want to get in (if they have a requirement)